 “The survey found no asbestos fibers or structures in any of the samples of cosmetic-grade raw material talc or cosmetic products containing talc.
 The results were limited, however, by the fact that only four talc suppliers submitted samples and by the number of products tested,” according to the FDA’s Talc section of its website.

 “For these reasons, while FDA finds these results informative, they do not prove that most or all talc or talc-containing cosmetic products currently marketed in the United States are likely to be free of asbestos contamination.”

 FDA Office of Women’s Health Investigation

-The Food and Drug Administration Office of Women’s Health (OWH) is now investigating the link between talcum powder, ovarian cancer and other health issues.
+In addition to investigating talc for asbestos contamination, the Food and Drug Administration Office of Women’s Health (OWH) is now examining the link between talcum powder, ovarian cancer and other health issues.
 The Office of Women’s Health (OWH) is the agency’s internal arm, focused on better understanding female wellness through a combination of research, development and outreach.